Get E-Book

 ee.emit('req', { modified: false });

 This shared-reference behavior is intentional and matches how function arguments work in JavaScript generally.
-But it means listeners can interfere with each other.
-A listener that modifies its arguments is modifying the same object that other listeners see.
-In Express.js, this is how middleware works - the req and res objects are shared references passed through emit-like dispatch.
-But in general-purpose EventEmitter usage, mutating shared arguments is a source of subtle ordering bugs.
+It also means listeners can interfere with each other.
+A listener that modifies its arguments is modifying the same object that later listeners see.
+HTTP middleware stacks have a related shared-reference hazard: each layer receives the same req and res objects, so mutation order is significant even though the dispatch mechanism is different.
+In general-purpose EventEmitter usage, mutating shared arguments is a common source of ordering bugs.

 When a Listener Throws

+Synchronous dispatch also means synchronous failure.
 If any listener throws an exception, emit() stops iterating.
-The remaining listeners for that event don't fire.
+The remaining listeners for that event do not fire.
 The exception propagates up through emit() to whatever code called it.
-There's no try/catch inside emit() - the error surfaces naturally through the call stack.
+There is no try/catch inside emit(); the error surfaces naturally through the call stack.

-This means a throwing listener in position 2 of 5 will prevent listeners 3, 4, and 5 from running.
+So a throwing listener in position 2 of 5 prevents listeners 3, 4, and 5 from running.
 The caller of emit() needs to handle the error or let it propagate to the process-level uncaughtException handler (covered in Chapter 1).
-There's no mechanism to "resume" emission after a throw - the remaining listeners are simply skipped.
+There is no mechanism to "resume" emission after a throw; the remaining listeners are simply skipped.

-The design choice here is intentional.
+That choice keeps failures visible.
 Adding a try/catch around each listener call would mask errors and make debugging harder.
-If a listener throws, something is wrong.
-Silently continuing to the next listener could produce corrupted state - the previous listener might have partially modified shared data before throwing.
+If a listener throws after partially modifying shared data, silently continuing to later listeners could produce corrupted state.
 Stopping emission and surfacing the error is the safer default.

 If you genuinely need fault isolation between listeners, you have to implement it yourself: